oudlabs/oudpockit/README.md

     ./manage_odsee.sh deinstall

 ### Example 15: Demonstrate how to setup an OUD instance that emulates AD instance

+Note that the a semilar demonstration is incoporated into the demo script demo_emulate_ad.sh.

 #### Remove existing OUD instances